remstef/lttc/README.md

 * simple wikipedia fasttext embedding
 * German CC fasttext embedding

+On Mac you might need to install libomp via brew.

 ## Data Structure

 Once you unpacked the archiv and ran the installation scripts, you should see some directories.